 Researchers say that employee onboarding is one of the most important functions of HR, as it plays a critical role in an employee’s engagement, productivity, commitment, and retention.
 In fact, as much as 20% of turnover occurs within the first 45 days of a new hire's start date.
 What happens in those first few weeks and months is crucial to an employee's long-term success within the company.

-New hires typically have a favorable impression of a company as they have already accepted the job offer.
+New hires typically have a favorable impression of a company as they have just accepted the job offer.
 Onboarding an employee is a pivotal time for companies, because they need to focus on maintaining a good impression by making new hires feel welcomed, valued, and prepared for what’s to come.
 Employee onboarding initiatives should reinforce the new hires’ decision to join the company and ensure they don’t get feelings of “buyer’s remorse” after accepting the job offer.